ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 Some systems need extra measures besides passwords.
 For example, tokens or other multi-factor authentication devices might be appropriate.
 For more information about these, see the [IT Security - Access Control Standard][acs].

-To determine the extra measures required, a technical risk assessment evaluates the systems.
+A technical risk assessment identifies extra controls for systems that need formal accreditation.
-This happens using [HMG Information Assurance Standard No. 1 \& 2][hmgias2] for systems undergoing their accreditation process.
+The assessment follows [HMG Information Assurance Standard No. 1 \& 2][hmgias2].
 The systems are also subject to a Business Impact Assessment (BIA).

+For example,
+the assessment might need extra checks to login to an account or service.
+The checks might depend in part on the context, and would consider factors such as:

+- time of login
+- location of login
+- number of previous connections from the connecting IP address
+- whether to allow more than login at a time

 When a new or refreshed system arrives, change any and all default passwords.